 ATKA, which means « icebreaker » in the Inuit traditional language, is a 50 feet sailboat fully equipped to sail in the Polar Regions.
 Owned by François Bernard, who is also the expedition leader, this relative small boat (6 passengers) compared to usual scientific platforms constitutes a key asset to navigate and explore costal environments, especially the ones in shallow waters.

 During the last 2-years, ATKA sailed along the Greenland ice sheet.
-ATKA is presently preparing its Arctic Ocean circumnavigation aimed at measuring the impact of human activities as well as of the climate change in the Arctic region.
+ATKA is presently undertaking its second campaign in the Arctic.

-Two scientific campaigns are planed during the ATKA circumnavigation expedition of the Arctic Ocean.
-The first one will take place during the summer of 2018.
-ATKA will sail through the mythic Northwest Passage, discovered by Roald Amundsen (1903/1906).
+Two scientific campaigns are part of the ATKA circumnavigation expedition of the Arctic Ocean.
+The first one took place during the summer of 2018.
+ATKA sailed through the mythic Northwest Passage, discovered by Roald Amundsen (1903/1906).
 The second part of the mission will take place during the summer 2019.
 ATKA will then sail the less explored North-East Passage along the route discovered by Adolf Erik Nordenskiöld (1878/1879).

 Arctic Ocean microplastics identification and quantification

 The TARA expedition (2013) revealed that the repartition of microplastics (MP) in the Arctic water was not homogenous.
 More samples need to be collected to improve our understanding of the transfer mechanisms into the ecosystems and living organisms.
 One of the objectives of the ATKA expedition is to collect surface MP samples to better assess the abundance and distribution of MP in the Arctic regions.
 The samples collected will be compared with the study performed by Cózar at al. (2017), based on the samples collected by the TARA mission.